GW-HIVE/microbiome/README.md

 # microbiome
-Repository for scripts and protocols related to GW-HIVE Labs's gut-microbiome research
+Repository for scripts and protocols related to GW-HIVE Labs' gut-microbiome research